anton-k/csound-live-sampler/README.md

 * Mixer with individual channels for various parts of the Scene
     * in the mixer we can group channels to buses
-    * apply effects to channels and busses
+    * apply effects to channels and buses

-* Sampler that can play parts of the tracks in loops synchornised on bpm, also it can launch audio clips rescaled to the main bpm of the currently played track
+* Sampler that can play parts of the tracks in loops synchronised on bpm, also it can launch audio clips rescaled to the main bpm of the currently played track

 * Playlist which organizes tracks in sequence for easy switching